-Automated AI review
+Automated AI Review

 This toggle controls the global automation behavior for your account.- Enabled (On): The system automatically runs the configured AI workflow for every new business verification.

-- Disabled (Off): The AI workflow will not run automatically; verifications may need manual initiation.
+- Disabled (Off): The AI workflow will not run automatically.
+Verifications may need manual initiation.

 - Director details